 Dental Implant Failure

 While complete dental implant failure is rare, it can happen.
-And more often than not when it does occur, it’s usually treatable.
+And more often than not when it does occur, it’s treatable.
 Some of the more common problems associated with dental implant failure include:

 - Nerve impairment